JYMarz/Lumix_wifi_tether/README.md

 ### Launch.bat

-This file contains the directory where the opencv java dll is on your system: change it accordingly
+This file contains variable opencvdir which is the directory where the opencv java dll is on your system: change it accordingly for me C:\\opencv-4.3.0\\opencv\\build\\java\\x64

 This file contains the default values for different parameters that can however be passed as arguments as (Launch.bat 192.168.54.1 12 and so on).